flannelhead/ConnectFour/README.md

 adjust the search depth determined at the bottom of `Main.hs`.

 ## Structure
 `Main.hs` contains most of the gameplay and console drawing logic.
+The game logic and IO were originally written in terms of plain `IO ()` but have since been lifted to `StateT Game IO ()` where the game state is implicitly carried in the `StateT` monad transformer.
+Also, some monadic idioms are in use.

 `ConnectFour.hs` contains the Connect Four game representation and a few helper functions.
 The game board representation consists of two 64-bit words, one for